sonic-net/sonic-mgmt/docs/testplan/smart-switch/high-availability/keysight_ha_testplan.md

 * Refer to the section Common Steps Configuration2.
 * Verify traffic is flowing without any loss through the Active side.
 * Through mgmt remove link connection Active DPU side T1-T0 link.
+* Remove link from the BBR ECMP group.
+Nothing should fail.
+* Then remove the other link from the BBR ECMP group.
+Nothing should fail as well.
 * Mark start time at beginning of test as link connection is removed.
 * DPU of SmartSwitch0 becomes non-active.
 * DPU of SmartSwitch1 becomes standalone.